Skip to content

 A Ukrainian national can form a Moldovan societate cu răspundere limitată as the sole shareholder and director without being physically present in Moldova at the time of formation.
 The statutory basis is Law 135/2007 on societățile cu răspundere limitată, which permits 100% non-resident ownership without a local partner requirement.

 The practical mechanism is a notarised power of attorney authorising a local representative to carry out the formation on the shareholder's behalf.
-The power of attorney must be notarised in Ukraine and then apostilled in accordance with the Hague Convention on the Apostille (Ukraine is a contracting state).
+The POA must be notarised in Ukraine and then apostilled in accordance with the Hague Convention on the Apostille (Ukraine is a contracting state).
 Ukrainian notarial practice for this type of document is well established, and most notary offices in Kyiv, Lviv, or Odessa will be familiar with the format.
+The drafting requirements and apostille sequence are set out in the POA formation guide.

 Supporting documents required for formation include: